OnahPmi/Multiple-Ligand-Docking-with-Vina/README.md

    - Ensure that AutoDock Vina is installed and added to your system path variables.
    - Ensure that the `receptor name`, `binding pocket coordinates and sizes`, `exhaustiveness`, etc., are contained in the `config.txt` file.
    - Place the `vina_dock_multi_ligands` executable, the prepared protein (e.g. `protein.pdbqt`), `config.txt` file, and the `prepared_ligands` folder in the same directory.
+   - Alternatively, add the directory of the executable to your system path variable to be able to run it from any folder without placing it in the folder.

 2. **Run the Executable:**
    - Open a terminal or command prompt in the folder containing `vina_dock_multi_ligands`.